-What is a Power of Attorney (PoA)?
+Power of Attorney

 A power of attorney is a written document which gives a person of your choice the authority to take actions or make decisions on your behalf should you become incapacitated.
-You choose the person you want to help you – called the Attorney – and decide what powers the Attorney should have.
+You choose the person you want to help you – called the attorney – and decide what powers the Attorney should have.
 A power of attorney is a legal document that gives another person the power to make important decisions for you, including paying your bills, signing contract, and managing your assets in bank accounts, retirement accounts, insurance, etc. This person will have the authority to manage your financial and personal welfare.
 A lawyer drafts this important estate document for you after learning your individual wishes.

 An accident or illness can happen at any time.
 Sometimes, incapacitation is just a matter of becoming older.
 Other times, it can happen as a shock after a physically traumatic event.
-There is no way to guarantee that you will never become incapacitated, and there is no way to predict an incapacitating event.
-But there is a way to protect yourself in case it it ever happens to you.
+No guarantee protects you from becoming incapacitated, and nothing predicts an incapacitating event.
+The key is to protect yourself in case it ever happens to you.

 Worst of all, someone you do not trust could petition to become your guardian, and their petition could be granted.
-The guardian then would have control over your life and assets.
-Although they may be required to file reports with the court, rarely does the court have the time and money to really be able to look after your interests.
-This person could be mismanaging your money and neglecting your medical care with little accountability.
+The guardian gains control over your life and assets.
+Although they may be required to file reports with the court, rarely does the court have the time or money to oversee your interests.
+An untrustworthy guardian will likely mismanage your money and neglect your medical care with little accountability.

 Creating a power of attorney with a lawyer also gives you the freedom of choice.
-Unlike the guardianship process, which begins after you become incapacitated, you choose who to name as your agent in a power of attorney.
-Whether you choose your spouse, a child, a close family member, or a trusted friend, the person you choose will be able to ensure that you are fully cared for during your incapacitation.
+You choose who to name.
+Whether you choose your spouse, a child, a close family member, or a trusted friend, the person you choose ensures that you are cared for during your incapacitation.
 If you later regain capacity, you do not have to ask a court to give you control of your life back.
-You can simply ask your agent to return the power of attorney, or revoke the power of attorney.
+You can request that your agent returns the power of attorney or revokes the power of attorney.

 An experienced lawyer can also help you create a limited power of attorney.
 You have the choice regarding what powers your agent will have.
 A power of attorney lawyer will advise you of what the impact of granting different powers will be, and help you decide which are important for your agent to have.
 In many cases, you will not want to limit your agent’s power, but the choice is always up to you.